energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - Required?
    * - AllowCurtailment
      - Boolean
-     - Autorize renewable technologies to operate below their AF
+     - Authorize renewable technologies to operate below their Availability Factor (AF).
      - General
      - No
      - Yes
    * - BoundarySectorData
      - File path
-     - Table with the list of boundary sectors and their data
+     - Table with the list of boundary sectors and their data.
      - Sector Coupling
      - No
      - No
    * - BoundarySectorInterconnections
      - File path
-     - Historical flows between the boundary sectors
+     - Historical flows between the boundary sectors.
      - Sector Coupling
      - No
      - No
    * - BoundarySectorMaxSpillage
      - File path
-     - Maximum spillage in a boundary sector (in the units of the boundary sector)
+     - Maximum spillage in a boundary sector (in the units of the boundary sector).
      - Sector Coupling
      - No
      - No
    * - BoundarySectorNTC
      - File path
-     - Table with the interconnection capacities between boundary sectors
+     - Table with the interconnection capacities between boundary sectors.
      - Sector Coupling
      - No
      - No